-The Language and Culture Institute (LCI) provides intensive English courses for non-native English speakers who wish to improve language skills in order to enter the university.
-LCI also provides language and culture classes for exchange students and international professionals.
-For more information contact Office of International Programs 405-425-5482.
+English as a Second Language (ESL) courses provide intensive English courses for non-native English speakers who wish to improve language skills in order to enter the university.
+ESL also provides language and culture classes for exchange students and international professionals.